gludington/conditional-visibility/README.md

 **NOTE:** Limitation do not use multiple active effects with the same key on the change values `ATCV.<sense or condtion id>`, checkout the [Active effect paragraph on the tutorial](./wiki/tutorial.md)

 ### Auto-applied the 'hidden' condition from Stealth Rolls like the old "auto appplied hidden"

+**IMPORTANT:** to manage the multisystem and the other three thousand modules from which you can roll the stealth I apply the value of the stealth that appears in the chat, so make sure that each player who launches the stealth roll can see their own chat.

+**NOTE:** The 'auto stealth' is a token only feature, so if you roll from a 'actor' on the sidebar is not applied .

 This is been tested with these modules: